 FAQ - State Employees

-SDI was negotiated for employees in Bargaining Units 1, 3, 4, 11, 14, 15, 17, 20, and 21.
+State Disability Insurance (SDI) was negotiated for employees in Bargaining Units 1, 3, 4, 11, 14, 15, 17, 20, and 21.

 Yes.
-PFL provides benefits to individuals who need to be off work to care for a seriously ill family member, or for the birth, adoption, or foster care placement of a child.
-This means an employee covered by SDI, is also covered for this PFL benefit.
+PFL provides benefits to individuals who need time off work to care for a seriously ill family member, or to bond with a child entering the family through birth, adoption, or foster care placement.
+This means if you are eligible for SDI, you are also eligible for this PFL benefit.

 - Where can an employee find additional information about SDI, such as eligibility, benefits amounts, claim filing, etc?